Teaching Your Child Core Vocabulary

 Activity: If the word of the week is GO, then while driving in the car I would emphasize GO when appropriate.
 Have siblings model the phrase, “It’s time to GO!” when getting in the car to run errands.
 You could also use toy cars to race each other implementing the phrase, “On your mark, get set, GO!”
 Whether you race cars or you run a race in the backyard, have fun with it!

-HOW Do I Teach This?
+How Do I Teach This?

 Repetition and modeling are important techniques in teaching core vocabulary.
 Keep your weekly core vocabulary word pictured in strategic places around the house like the refrigerator or doorways.